|

 began to affix blame for cost overruns at the several ongoing construction

+projects.
 Construction at Lincoln proved costly in more ways than

 money.
 Seven men died during the building process in separate incidents,